PrabodhGyawali/Distraction-Blocker/README.md

 This repository is filled with chrome extensions I developed as I couldn't find any online in order to reduce my regretted time on social media whilst on my computer.
 Rather than not using social media at all, this is to increase my controlling the noise (subjective of course) on platforms like Youtube, Instagram and Twitter.

+### Primary Goal
-At the same time I wish to improve my skills with Javascript and Web Designing in general through this project-based approach.
+- Improving Javascript and Web Designing in general through this project-based approach.
+- Learning Typescript

+### Secondary Goal
+- Learn about Search Algorithms in different platforms and Search in general
+- Page Rank algorithm etc.

 ## Extensions within the Repo
 Youtube Extensions: